Small Language Models can Outperform Humans in Short Creative Writing: A Study Comparing SLMs with Humans and LLMs: Scope and Limitations of the Study

 As we have noted earlier, our task requires writing short texts, where internal coherence is less of a challenge.
-We chose it because it is well known that SLM struggle to keep coherence, and we wanted to measure their creative writing abilities in isolation from that aspect.
+We chose it because it is well known that SLMs struggle to maintain coherence, and we wanted to measure their creative writing abilities without that factor influencing the results.
 We cannot, therefore, extrapolate our results to longer texts.

-Also, producing movie synopsis is a special kind of writing task.
-Synopses in the training set have not been created from a movie title, of course, but from the movie itself, and their goal is to inspire interest in the reader without revealing too much about the plot.
+Also, producing a movie synopsis is a special kind of writing task.
+The synopses in the training set were not created from just a movie title, of course, but from the movie itself.
+Their goal is to spark the reader’s interest without revealing too much of the plot.
 It is a good choice for evaluation because it is a constrained task, and because there are many examples to learn from.
 But it is not a canonical creative writing task, and more work is needed before extrapolating our results to other tasks.

-\paragraph{The human writers we are comparing with} Although the set of movies used in our experiment with readers were chosen randomly, we had a few constraints.
-One of them is that the movie must have less than 1,000 reviews on IMDB, which reduces the possibility of our readers being familiarized with the actual movie (in order to avoid and biased evaluations).
+\paragraph{The human writers we are comparing against} Although the set of movies used in our experiment with readers were chosen randomly, we had a few constraints.
+One of them is that the movie must have less than 1,000 reviews on IMDb, which reduces the possibility of our readers being familiarized with the actual movie (in order to avoid any biased evaluations).
 A side effect of this constraint is that less popular movies may correlate with lesser quality movies.
-We have checked our dataset with IMDB, and the average rating of the movies in the training set is 6.2 (with a median of 6.4); in the 60 movies chosen for the quiz, on the other hand, the average is 5.7 (median 5.9).
+We have checked our dataset with IMDb, and the average rating of the movies in the training set is 6.2 (with a median of 6.4); in the 60 movies chosen for the quiz, on the other hand, the average is 5.7 (median 5.9).
 The difference is not large, but it may be a partial explanation of why the SLM is able to apparently improve the synopses used in its learning process.

 \paragraph{The Assessors: Quality as Popularity}